-- 19. This ordinance will be enacted with urgency and shall take effect on April 21, 2008, following a single reading provided it is approved by at least five (5) members of the Board. - 20.
-This ordinance shall expire after one year. - 21.
-The following District Rules shall be amended by this ordinance: Rule 141 (Water Conservation Rebates), Rule 164 (Stage 4 Water Rationing), Rule 165 (Stage 5 Water Rationing), Rule 166 (Stage 6 Water Rationing), and Rule 167 (Stage 7 Water Rationing), and Rule 172 (Landscape Water Audits). - 22.
-This urgency ordinance is exempt from the California Environmental Quality Act pursuant to CEQA Guidelines Section 15301, Existing Facilities, for modifications to Rule 141, as these amendments relate to replacement of existing facilities with less water intensive uses. - 23.
+- 17. This ordinance amends the water Rationing triggers that specify movement to Stages 4-7 of Regulation XV, Expanded Water Conservation and Standby Rationing Plan.
+These amendments are necessary to respond to changing conditions related to Water Supply in the Monterey Peninsula Water Resource System.
+The ordinance replaces specific targets in Rules 164-167 with Table XV-3 that can be amended by Resolution of the Board. - 18.
+The following District Rules shall be amended by this ordinance: Rule 141 (Water Conservation Rebates), Rule 164 (Stage 4 Water Rationing), Rule 165 (Stage 5 Water Rationing), Rule 166 (Stage 6 Water Rationing), and Rule 167 (Stage 7 Water Rationing), and Rule 172 (Landscape Water Audits). - 19.
+This ordinance is exempt from the California Environmental Quality Act pursuant to CEQA Guidelines Section 15301, Existing Facilities, for modifications to Rule 141, as these amendments relate to replacement of existing facilities with less water intensive uses. - 20.
 Modifications to Regulation XV are exempt from the California Environmental Quality Act (CEQA) under Water Code §10652 and CEQA Guidelines §15282 (v).